 Have you ever wondered where Brazil nuts come from or how they are harvested?
 This unique nut has a colourful history and origin.
 Here is how Brazil nuts make it from the forest to your kitchen.

+Did you know that Brazil nuts are one of the most important products sourced from the Amazon that isn’t timber?
+Grown in South America along the Amazon and Rio Negro rivers, Brazil nuts are harvested in Brazil, as well as Peru, Bolivia, Columbia and Venezuela.
 While it is actually a seed, rather than a nut, Brazil nuts come from the Brazil nut tree, which is also known as Bertholletia Excelsa.
 These giant trees tower above the rainforest canopy at massive heights of up to 160 feet tall and can live for as long as 1000 years.

 How Brazil nuts are harvested Brazil nut trees are commonly spread throughout the Amazon and the nuts are unique because they are harvested in the wild.
 During the wet season, which is from January to March, Brazil nut collectors, which are also known as castaneros collect the Brazil nut fruit.